makersacademy/chitter-challenge/Joao_README.md

 Minimum Viable Product (MVP:
 -----
-I've decided my MVP will be meeting the STRAIGHT UP user stories.
+I've decided my MVP will be meeting the HARDER and STRAIGHT UP user stories.

 Approach: